 Peterson has authored or coauthored over 90 peer-reviewed articles on clinical psychology, social psychology, and personality theory, topics on which he’s undoubtedly well-versed, and for which he has every right to throw his hat into the ring.
 But when it comes to climate change — one of the most important issues of our time — it is simply not his place to be creating doubt.

 Peterson has almost a million followers on Twitter – that’s a million people who, after watching the video, might be erring on the side of climate change denial.
-His irresponsibility cannot be understated.
+This is remarkably irresponsible.

 While Peterson’s climate change prattlings are his biggest moral failing, his track record for nonsense isn’t slight.
 He once claimed – in earnest – to have gone 25 days without sleep, a whopping 14 days longer than the documented record.
 That’s quite a feat.

 Regarding religion, Peterson was a strong proponent of God in the years before he burst into the limelight, believing that society will literally unravel without faith in a higher power: